Terry McEachern Professional of the Year Award

-The Terry McEachern Internal Auditor of the Year Award was established in 1995 by Royal Credit Union to recognize Terry McEachern as the founder and first president of the Association of Credit Union Internal Auditors.
+The Terry McEachern Professional of the Year Award was established in 1995 by Royal Credit Union to recognize Terry McEachern, the founder and first president of the Association of Credit Union Internal Auditors.
 In 1989, as RCU’s internal auditor, McEachern organized a group of auditors in her area to meet and share ideas about internal auditing.
-She served as the association’s first president and served on the ACUIA board of directors for more than ten years.
-From this small beginning, the group has grown to an international organization of more than 800 members with regions in the United States and Canada.
+She served as the association’s first president and served on the ACUARP board of directors for more than ten years.

-This award, sponsored by Royal Credit Union, Eau Claire, Wisconsin and ACUIA, is presented to an internal auditor who has made a significant contribution to the internal audit profession and to the credit union industry.
+Originally called the Auditor of the Year Award, it has been renamed and is presented to an internal auditor, compliance or risk specialist who has made a significant contribution to the internal audit and compliance profession.
 The recipient of this award has demonstrated personal and professional leadership in serving the industry, profession, and community.

-Supervisory and Audit Committees, Credit Union CEOs, Credit Union Internal Auditors and anyone familiar with the nominee’s qualifications, may submit nominations for this award.
-Nominees must be an ACUIA member and currently employed as a credit union internal auditor.
+Nominations may be made by Supervisory and Audit Committees, Credit Union CEOs or other officials, Credit Union Internal Auditors and anyone familiar with the nominee’s qualifications.
+Nominees must be an ACUARP member and currently employed as a credit union internal auditor.

-The Excellence in Service Award is an award given each year to an ACUIA volunteer who exemplifies the spirit and dedication of volunteer service in going above and beyond the call of duty.
-The recipient of this award is selected by the ACUIA Chairman for their outstanding volunteer service for that year.
+The Excellence in Service Award is an award given each year to an ACUARP volunteer who exemplifies the spirit and dedication of volunteer service in going above and beyond the call of duty.
+The recipient of this award is selected by the ACUARP Chairman for their outstanding volunteer service for that year.
 This award is presented at the Annual Conference.

 The Best Practice Award

 A Best Audit Practice is any auditing routine/procedure/audit program step/or audit technique that you have developed that contributes to an effective audit or covers an administrative function for your department.
 If you or someone else thinks it’s a good idea, then share it with your fellow auditors.